5 Best Tips for Salary Negotiation: Learn How to Negotiate Salary to Get a Better Pay

 Once all is done, you have liked the employer, the employer has decided to hire you, and Salary and other benefits have been decided.
 Ask for the offer in writing. go through it well and maybe you would want the offer to be vetted by somebody before you accept the offer.
 Ensure there is no discrepancy in what you are offered and what comes in writing.

 Negotiation in itself is an art, where psychology to economy to business sense everything comes into play mixed with your own experience.
 And a good negotiation is such, where both parties feel they won.
 While you negotiate there is a thin line between acting greedy and asking for a fair package.
 Never cross that line, else the same employer who wanted to hire you, will double check their intention to take you onboard.
-A Job is not only about Salary, there should be something more which attracts you to the job.
+A Job is not only about Salary, there should be something more that attracts you to the job.
 Evaluate any such reason too while you negotiate.